PhoenixWhitefire/PhoenixEngine/README.md

 		* `SDL3-shared`
 		* `TracyClient`
 		* `Vendor`
 	* A Solution Folder called "NotRequired".
-Just right-click and `Remove`
+Just right-click and `Remove` to avoid unnecessary compilation
-4. Build the Solution.
-Only `Debug` is supported because I don't feel like touching CMake with a ten-foot pole for the rest of my life
+4. Build the Solution in either:
+	* `Debug`: Standard Debug build, no optimizations, Address Sanitizer and Tracy
+	* `RelInstru`: Debug with compiler optimizations, Address Sanitizer and Tracy
+	* `Release`: All optimizations, no Address Sanitizer or Tracy
-5. Copy `SDL3.dll` from `Vendor/SDL/Debug` to `Debug` in the Root directory, next to your fresh `PhoenixEngine` executable
+5. Copy `SDL3.dll` from `Vendor/SDL/<Your selected build configuration>` into the corresponding directory in the root directory
 6. Run.

 # Attributions